ctn-waterloo/website/ctn_waterloo/content/meetings/lab-meetings-2025.md

 * Nov 13: moxu on robot arm and vision system he built
 * Nov 20: graeme practice PhD comprehensive talk
 * Nov 27: michael survey of state of the art for VSAs
+* Dec 4: varun on EMNLP in china
 *